karimsa/w3bp/README.md

 ## Features

  - Pug (or jade) as the preprocessor for web pages.
- - SASS as the preprocessor for stylesheets.
+ - Stylus as the preprocessor for stylesheets.
+  - With nib to provide CSS3 extensions.
  - Babel.js transpiling all JavaScript to ES5.
  - All images are minifed before copying into output.